-To the monk living in this particular cell, Fra Angelico’s Noli Me Tangere would have served as a reminder of his anointed duty to preach the message of salvation to the world.
+To the friars living in this particular cell, Fra Angelico’s Noli Me Tangere would have served as a reminder of his anointed duty to preach the message of salvation to the world.

 Christ’s charge to Mary Magdalene in John 20:17 is to deliver the news of the resurrection to the disciples.
 This would have been a particularly worthy subject of contemplation to the followers of Dominic, who founded his Order to spread the message of salvation through preaching.
 As the Apostle to the Apostles, Mary is the first to bring this message to the world.

 Fra Angelico’s Noli Me Tangere thus presents Mary as witness to the resurrection who offers herself to Christ in obedience and love.
 His scene captures the moment of recognition, when Mary realizes that the man who calls her by name is not a gardener, but the living Christ.
 Humbling herself before him, Mary gazes on his face with absolute serenity.
 She reaches out to touch the miraculous body of her Lord.
 Yet notice how Mary’s arms are not so much extending forward as they are opening outward.

 Mary is offering herself to Christ’s service.
 And Christ, in turn, speaks to Mary, anointing the woman who had come seeking to anoint him: henceforth, her task will be to openly deliver the good news of the resurrection.

 Benay, Erin E., and Lisa M. Rafanelli.
 2017.
 Faith, Gender, and the Senses in Italian Renaissance and Baroque Art (London: Routledge)